11968-ship-it/holbertonschool-hbnb/part1/README.md

 It illustrates how the request flows through the system layers and how the different components interact:

-* The interaction between the client and API
+* The interaction between the client and API:
+  - User sends a request to create a new place (via API)
 * The role of the facade in orchestrating business logic
 * Validation and persistence responsibilities